Trees & Enumeration

 Proof:

 Let \(G = (V, E)\) be connected.
-If \(G\) is acyclic, it is already a tree.
+If \(G\) is acyclic, it is already a tree (and a spanning tree of itself).
 Otherwise, \(G\) contains a cycle \(C\).
-Remove any edge \(e \in E(C)\); the resulting graph \(G - e\) remains connected (since the two endpoints of \(e\) are still connected via the rest of the cycle).
+Remove any edge \(e \in E(C)\); the resulting graph \(G - e\) remains connected: for any pair \(u, v\) of vertices, a \(u\)-\(v\) path in \(G\) that traverses \(e\) can be rerouted through the remaining edges of the cycle \(C\), yielding a \(u\)-\(v\) walk and hence a \(u\)-\(v\) path in \(G - e\).
 Repeat until no cycles remain.
 The process terminates because each step removes one edge, and the graph stays connected at every step.
-The result is a connected acyclic spanning subgraph — a spanning tree. \(\blacksquare\)
+The result is a connected acyclic spanning subgraph — a spanning tree.

 The number of spanning trees of a graph is a fundamental invariant.
 We will return to this question at the end of this page with Cayley's formula for complete graphs, and later with Kirchhoff's matrix tree theorem in the study of graph Laplacians.